3D Printing

 Orthodontic treatment

+3D printing in dentistry allows for the production of custom orthodontic brackets tailored to each patient's tooth anatomy.
+These brackets can be designed to fit securely and efficiently.
+As an example, photopolymer 3D printing is widely used to create clear aligners.
 Orthodontists start by taking digital scans of the patient's teeth, which are then used to design a series of aligners that gradually move the teeth into the desired positions.
 In this process, the moulds are 3D printed, while the aligners are thermoformed by using plastic films such as polyethylene terephthalate glycol (PETG) or thermoplastic polyurethane (TPU).

 Surgical guides